diamond2016/forth_interpreter/README.md

 In case of errors, prompt will write "err>" and message_text will prompt error message, but not at this stage (blank).

 *Step Two*:
-In this step goal is to handle user entering *integers* and some basic math operations.
+In this step the goal is to handle user entering *integers* and some basic math operations.
 To enable that you need to handle entering an integer.
 The integer should the be pushed onto the interpreter's stack.